Simulating Disruptions on Netherlands Railway Operations

-Netherlands Railways are one of the busiest rail networks in the world after Switzerland.
-Their revenue for 2018 was 5.926 million euros.
+Netherlands Railways is the main passenger railway operator in the Netherlands and one of the busiest rail networks in the world after Switzerland.
 Every year, 9 million people travel on blue and yellow trains.
 The railways run ‘from Utrecht to Tibet’ and spread out for 6,830 kilometers.

 Problem

-Netherlands Railways previously used only microscopic, very detailed simulations, but it was hard to work with them.
+Netherlands Railways previously used only microscopic, very detailed simulations, but they were hard to work with.

 Solution

-Using AnyLogic, they made macroscopic, conceptual models.
+Using AnyLogic simulation software, they developed a macroscopic, conceptual railway planning tool.
 Engineers could develop a concept rapidly, spending less than one week on a new model.
-They integrated AnyLogic with a lot of other predictive tools.
-The model was interactive, easy to use, and explainable to the end users.
+They integrated AnyLogic with a lot of other predictive analytics tools.
+The tool was interactive and easy to use for the end users.

 The AnyLogic simulation model was much better than the visualization of the railway network that was previously used by Netherlands Railways.
 The model simulated all the trains for the whole day.

-They modeled one line from the network that they were interested in.
-Then they load a timetable from any year, past or future, e.g., 2030.
+The team modeled one line from the rail network that they were interested in.
+Then they loaded a timetable from any year, past or future, e.g., 2030.
 They simplified this data into bits of infrastructure, stations, platforms, and trains.

 The model developers loaded real data from 2019 and fitted it into stochastic distributions.
 The AnyLogic model was used to predict the probability that a train would be on time and simulate the flow of trains.